-Class can be understood as the classification of society and its people into groups that are hierarchically related.
-It is mostly defined by socio-economic status or level of income, educational attainment, and social networks.
-Due to this, class frequently overlaps with geographic areas and occupations.
-In some societies, class determines social status and class mobility is impeded by vast inequality.
+Class can be understood as, ‘the classification of society and its people into groups that are hierarchically related.’
+It is mostly defined by socio-economic status or level of income, educational attainment, and social networks/connections.
+Class frequently overlaps with where people live/are from and the job you and your family have.
 For many, it is a difficult and emotionally charged topic to discuss openly.

-Class is not one of the named protected characteristics in the Equality Act 2010.
-This does not mean, however, that class discrimination does not happen.
+Class is not one of the protected characteristics in the Equality Act 2010.
+However, this does not mean that class and discrimination based on class do not exist.

-Some examples of discrimination against class can include and not limited to are pejorative remarks on:
+Some examples of discrimination against class can include making comments on:

 • Where someone comes from (place of birth, developmental history) or lives (current address)

-• Level of income or implied judgement of lifestyle based on socio-economic factors
+• Level of income, or implied judgement of lifestyle

 The 93% Club Edinburgh is a society that is dedicated to promoting access and opportunity for socio-economically and educationally disadvantaged students at the University of Edinburgh.